ligeiaofulthar/capstone/README.md

 Then go to http://localhost:5000 for production code and http://localhost:8080 for dev

 ## Api Keys
-The api keys are hidden in an .env, you can see in the dotenv.example what their names are and insert your own.
+The api keys are hidden in an .env-file.
+Please make your own.
+You can see in the dotenv.example what the names of the variables of the api keys are and insert your own keys.

 ## Project Description